tdsymonds/phone-reporting-system/README.rst

   CREATE DATABASE [dbname] WITH OWNER [username];
   ALTER USER [username] WITH SUPERUSER;

-I've then created a few SQL commands in the `create-commands.sql`_. file to create the simple schema which need to be executed.
+I've then created a few SQL commands in the `create-commands.sql`_ file to create the simple schema which need to be executed.

-The database can then be populated by adapting and running the `populate_db.py`_. script.
+The database can then be populated by adapting and running the `populate_db.py`_ script.

 ************